FLiP: Future Leaders in Plastics

-Senior Manager, Industry Affairs
+Associate Director, Industry Affairs

 Companies in the plastics industry offer their employees career opportunities in every field you can imagine.
 Whether it’s engineering, skilled labor, strategic management, communications, marketing, logistics or any other organizational function, the plastics industry offers job seekers and professionals of all ages the opportunity to be part of a team that supports an industry on the cutting edge of innovation.

 To support young people about to enter the workforce, as well as those professionals just starting out in plastics, the Plastics Industry Association (PLASTICS) created its Future Leaders in Plastics (FLiP) group, which serves plastics professionals under the age of 40.
 FLiP's mission is to provide young professionals in the plastics industry the exposure, education and resources they need to build a lifelong career in plastics, with the broader goal of ensuring the continued growth in size and sophistication of plastics manufacturing and its workforce.

 - Provides opportunities and education to young professionals in the plastics industry.

 - Helps young plastics workers develop their careers and their involvement with PLASTICS.

 - Encourages other young people to consider a career in the plastics industry.